JoeyStanley/jekyll-for-designers/cv.md

 *Joseph A. Stanley*.
 "Beyond Midpoints: Vowel Dynamics of the Low-Back-Merger Shift."
 Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
 Seattle, WA.
 November 29, 2021.
 <a href="/downloads/211129-ASA2021-trajs.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 William A. Kretzschmar, Jr., Margaret E. L. Renwick, **Joseph A. Stanley**, Katie Kuiper, Lisa Lipani, Michael Olsen, & Rachel Olsen.
 "The View of Southern Vowels from Large-Scale Data."
-American Dialect Society Annual Meeting.
+Poster presentation at the American Dialect Society Annual Meeting.
 New Orleans, LA.
 January 2--5, 2020.
 <a href="/downloads/200103-ads2020.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Social factors in Southern US speech: Acoustic analysis of a large-scale legacy corpus."
-The 93rd Annual Meeting of the Linguistic Society of America.
+Poster presentation at the 93rd Annual Meeting of the Linguistic Society of America.
 New York City, NY.
 January 3–6, 2019.
 <a href="/downloads/190103-lsa2019.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 **Joseph A. Stanley**.
 "The differences between and within <span style="font-variant: small-caps">beg</span> and <span style="font-variant: small-caps">bag</span>: Phonological, morphological, and lexical effects in prevelar raising."
 Poster presentation at the 47th annual meeting of New Ways of Analyzing Variation (NWAV47).
 New York City, New York.
 October 18–21, 2018.